2. Getting Started: Orders and Inventory

-- You can also add new print on demand items manually by clicking on the Add Print on Demand button.
+You can also add print on demand items manually by clicking on the Add Print on Demand button.
 Print on demand products need extra information included, specifically a link to the print file and the printer's product code.
 This option prompts you to fill in all the necessary details, but you can use the Add New Item option if you prefer.
 For more information on manually adding print details to your items, read through this section of the print on demand fulfillment guide.